Denver-Devs/documents-and-resources/gig-post-formatting.md

 ```
 Job Opening Title

 Optional brief job description.
-No more than 2-3 sentences.
+No more than 2-3 sentences / bullet points.

 [Link to position]
 ```